href="../../images/logo.svg"/>

 ⓘ Florida Pallet Supply can be more competitive for your area.
 Submit a free quote now →

-At current 2026 market prices, Grade B recycled GMA pallets run $5-$9 each in truckload quantities.
+At current 2026 market prices, Grade B recycled GMA pallets run market rate each in truckload quantities.
 When repair costs approach $5+, replacement often wins on total cost once labor is factored in.
-The math shifts in favor of repair when: (1) your operation has idle labor that can do repairs, (2) you use block pallets ($10-$16 replacement cost creates more repair headroom), or (3) you need food-grade pallets where the repair wood's provenance can be verified.
-For most Southeast operations buying in volume from Florida Pallet Supply, Grade B recycled pallets at $5-$9 delivered is often cheaper than in-house repair programs.
+The math shifts in favor of repair when: (1) your operation has idle labor that can do repairs, (2) you use block pallets (market rate replacement cost creates more repair headroom), or (3) you need food-grade pallets where the repair wood's provenance can be verified.
+For most Southeast operations buying in volume from Florida Pallet Supply, Grade B recycled pallets at market rate delivered is often cheaper than in-house repair programs.

-Fast response • Competitive pricing • 10-state delivery
+Fast response • Same-day or scheduled delivery • 10-state delivery

 Need Pallets?
 Get Your Free Quote!